 Course Prerequisite: Math 3A/High School Algebra II Students will need to be familiar with basic algebra before taking this course as almost half the course is math problems.
+Math11 (Stats) is not sufficient as a pre-requisite.

 Course Advisories: ENGL 1A, CHEM10 or high school chemistry